markmap-universe/vscode-markmap-universe/README.md

 - **`id`** : Used to define the ID of the `markmap-wrap` element.
   - If not specified, an unique ID will be generated.

-- **`style`** : Used to define custom CSS styles for the mindmap.
+- **`style`**: Defines custom CSS styles for the mindmap.
-  - The `${id}` placeholder can be used in the style field.
-During rendering, it will be replaced with the actual ID of the `markmap-wrap`, ensuring each mindmap element on the page has unique styles and behaviors.
+  - You can use the `${id}` placeholder in the `style` field, which will be replaced with the actual `markmap-wrap` ID during rendering.
+This ensures that each mindmap element on the page has unique styles and behaviors.
+    > In previous versions, manually setting the mindmap height was necessary.
+However, the current version automatically calculates the height based on the content, making manual adjustment unnecessary.
+You can still use the `style` field to customize other aspects, such as fonts, colors, and more.
 - **`options`** : Correspond to the [`IMarkmapJSONOptions`](https://markmap.js.org/api/interfaces/markmap-view.IMarkmapJSONOptions.html) in the markmap project.
 For more details, please refer to [`jsonOptions`](https://markmap.js.org/docs/json-options#option-list).

 #### Tag Options

-You can also specify the height of the mindmap directly in the tag.
+You can also specify the height of the mindmap directly in the tag, by default it will be calculated based on the content.

 ```markdown
 {% markmap 300px %}